LGBTQ rights in Massachusetts

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in the U.S. state of Massachusetts enjoy the same rights as non-LGBTQ people.
 The state is widely regarded as one of the most LGBTQ-supportive states in the country.
 In 2004, it became the first U.S. state to grant marriage licenses to same-sex couples after the decision in Goodridge v.
 Department of Public Health, and the sixth jurisdiction worldwide, after the Netherlands, Belgium, Ontario, British Columbia, and Quebec.

 Same-sex sexual activity has been legal since 1974, in accordance with a landmark decision affirming the right to sexual privacy from the Massachusetts Supreme Judicial Court.'
 State law bans discrimination on the basis of sexual orientation and gender identity in employment, housing, public accommodations, credit and union practices.
 In November 2018, it became the first state in the country to support transgender protections through popular vote.
 In addition, same-sex couples are allowed to adopt, and transgender people may change their legal gender without undergoing sex reassignment surgery.
 In April 2019, Massachusetts became the 16th U.S. state to ban conversion therapy on LGBT minors.

-Massachusetts is home to a vibrant and visible LGBT culture.
 Boston, the state capital, has been ranked one of the most LGBTQ-friendly cities in the United States, noted for its LGBT dating scene, events, nightlife, clubs and bars.
 Provincetown, located at the tip of Cape Cod, is famous internationally for high LGBT acceptance and visibility.
 Northampton, on the other hand, is the town with the most lesbian couples per capita in the entire United States.

 Massachusetts has still not legislatively repealed its defunct sodomy ban, and the common-law gay panic defense usage within the state courts, as of December 2024; despite being regarded as a Democratic Party stronghold.
 July 2025 saw increased efforts to pass legislation repealing the state's aforementioned sodomy law in the Massachusetts legislature.